Out of hours handover

 • send supply of current medication home with the patient

-• consider prescribing “just in case” medications for patients being discharged for end of life care.
+• consider prescribing “just in case” medications for patients being discharged for care in the last days of life.

 Practice points